-Closing the door.
+- Closing the door.

-Fastening safety belt.
+- Fastening safety belt.

-Starting engine.
+- Starting engine.

-Engaging the transmission.
+- Engaging the transmission.

-Releasing the parking brake.
+- Releasing the parking brake.

-Turning off alternating flashing red lights.
+- Turning off alternating flashing red lights.

-Turning on left turn signal.

-Checking all mirrors again.
+- Checking all mirrors again.

-Allowing congested traffic to disperse.
+- Allowing congested traffic to disperse.

-When it is safe, pull away from the unloading area.
+- When it is safe, pull away from the unloading area.